 Hin Fried Hor Fun: Hor Fun with Prawn, Beef and sliced Fish

 Beef Prawn and Fish Hor Fun $5 Fried Hor Fun is one of those dishes that you tell whether it is good or not by smelling it.
 Amazingly, there are not many foods like that in our hawker centres.
 Let’s see, Mee Pok, Chicken Rice, Char Siew Rice, Fish Soup, Poh Piah, Rojak even Hokkien […]

 Nam Seng Wanton Mee: Is This Singapore’s Oldest Hawker Legend?

-Mdm Leong, 80, founder, owner and operator of Nam Seng Usually I would put the photo of a dish as my first picture, but as I started to write this post, I began to feel that this story is more about Madam Leong rather than the Wanton Mee which she has been dishing out since […]
+This eatery is temporarily closed Mdm Leong, 80, founder, owner and operator of Nam Seng Usually I would put the photo of a dish as my first picture, but as I started to write this post, I began to feel that this story is more about Madam Leong rather than the Wanton Mee which she […]

 Beef Hor Fun $8.80 They should make this little Hainanese Coffeeshop in Coronation Plaze a Heritage Site!
 If you really want to re-live the good old days, this is the place to be.
 It was good that pchong wrote in to tell me about this Beef Hor Fun or I would have really missed the […]